alum-challenges/problems/0/rectagle/rectangle.md

 To define a function which can take in parameters you can check out this link https://www.w3schools.com/python/python_functions.asp
 </details>

-# To start
+## Before You Begin
-Create a new folder called perimeter (feel free to copy thin into your terminal)
+Create a new folder called `perimeter` (feel free to copy thin into your terminal):
 ```
 mdkir perimeter
 cd perimeter
 ```
-create a new file called perimeter.py
+Create a new file called `perimeter.py`:
 ```
 code perimeter.py
 ```
-now you can code in the new file created
+Now you can code in the new file created.

-# Testing your programm
+# How to Test
 ### 1)
 Enter this as the folowing input:
 ```